José Muñoz (pitcher)

-José "Joseíto" Muñoz (1881 – December 25, 1945) was a Cuban baseball pitcher in the Cuban League and the Negro leagues.
+José "Joseíto" Muñoz (1881 – December 25, 1945) was a Cuban professional baseball pitcher and outfielder in the Cuban League and the Negro leagues.
 He played from 1900 to 1914, mostly for Almendares in the Cuban League and the Cuban Stars (West) in the United States.
 His 82 wins are fifth on the all-time Cuban League list.
 In 1940 he was inducted into the Cuban Baseball Hall of Fame.